keijack/kjservlet/README.md

 There are several reasons that you should use imports():

-* In one context -- global.js runs on the global context, and every request runs on its own context --, no matter how many times you call the import function, it only import the same file once.
+* In one scope -- global.js runs on the global scope, and every request runs on its own scope --, no matter how many times you call the import function, it only import the same file once.
 It's more efficient when your scripts import some common function that you define in a common script file.
 * It's much easier to handle location, it use the relative path rather than absolute path. *Notice!
 In controller script files and the files imported by them, the relative root is the fileHome you define in `$appEvn`.
 While in global.js and the files it imports, `classpaht:` is the relative root.*
 * in imports function, the path can use `.` to separate path just like the package path in Java.
 Both `org.keijack.kjservlet.service` and `org/keijack/kjservlet/service` are accepted. *Notice!
 In controller script files and the files imported by them, the suffix is the one you define in `$appEvn`.
 While in global.js and the files it imports, `.js` is only suffix that supported.*